Amazon finally did it.

 Now that tool is available to 3rd party sellers.
 You can’t add HTML, but the templates Amazon provides makes it so you don’t need to know HTML.
 It also helps keep the listing clean.

-How do you get the Enhanced Brand Content turned on?
+How do you Enable Enhanced Brand Content?

 First, this is for sellers who have their own branded products.
 You need to register for the Brand Registry (not hard), and as this feature rolls out to all qualifying sellers, you’ll see the Enhanced Brand Content link under the Advertising menu item in Seller Central.